The Andy North Fund

 In 2009, my wife Susan and I developed The Andy North Fund and organized the inaugural Andy North and Friends event as a unique way to raise funds for the UW Carbone Cancer Center.
 The purpose was simple: bring friends together to fight cancer.

 Since then, the Andy North Fund, at the UW Carbone Cancer Center, has grown into an amazing success.
-We’ve raised nearly $10 million dollars and funded dozens of pilot research studies at the UW Carbone Cancer Center, leading to millions more in federal funding.
+We’ve raised nearly $10 million dollars and funded dozens of pilot research studies at the UW Carbone Cancer Center, leading to millions more in matching funds.
 Most importantly, these successes have progressed cancer treatments forward, making concrete progress in the fight against cancer.

-Through the Andy North and Friends event, Trivia with Andy North, or an online donation, you help support cutting edge research right in our own backyard.
+Through the Andy North and Friends event, Trivia with Andy North, or an online donation, you help support cutting edge research right here at UWCCC.
 When we work together, we can defeat cancer once and for all.

 Two-time US Open champion Andy North had no choice but to hit the links.
 In the seventh grade, the future professional golfer wasn't particularly interested in the sport and instead opted to play football and basketball.
 When a knee injury forced him to give up contact sports, he turned to golf as an alternative and the game quickly became a passion and ultimately his life's work.